 - Knead dough for your roti and parathas when you have some time in hand, and store them in air-tight containers in your refrigerator.
 The dough comes in handy to make a few rotis quickly and additionally, the rotis turn out to be soft and delicious too!

 - When you make a batch of tomato puree, ginger-garlic paste, tamarind paste, and sauces, and store them well in double-walled insulated kitchen storage containers, you are sorted for a few meals of the week.
 With these ready-to-cook condiments, you can add freshly chopped onion and vegetables as needed and spin a dish well under 10 minutes.

-Don’t let a foul mood or the displeasure of an unanticipated power outage reflect on the dishes you prepare on an average week-day morning!
+Don’t let foul mood or the displeasure of an unanticipated power outage reflect on the dishes you prepare on an average week-day!
 Prepping allows you to challenge such unpleasant surprises so you can experience the joy of cooking, that Julia Child did!
-Invest in multi-utility kitchen storage containers, ones that are insulated so you can use them for your dry ingredients like spices, pulses, ready-to-eat ingredients like jams, marmalade and even ready-to-serve meals like khichdi or pasta!
+Invest in smart containers, casseroles and jars, ones that are insulated so you can cook up a few dishes ahead, or store ready-to-eat food items and enjoy the meal without having to spend too much time in your kitchen!